0:00

 What is The Outpost?

-Each rooted in shared vision.
-Each contributing to a broader movement for sovereignty—not just spiritually, but strategically.
+Each is rooted in a shared vision, contributing to a broader movement for sovereignty—spiritually and strategically.

 Collaboration Over Isolation